 At 15 years old, Gregg won a scholarship to attend the Interlochen School of Music summer band program in Michigan.
 By this time, both Gregg and Matt were performing professionally in and around Detroit with their dad’s band The Buddy Blair Band, a name their dad chose because he thought Bissonette was just too hard to remember!
 (Bud’s band when he was young was called Buddy Bissonette and His Bouncing Bulgarian Bean Band!)

 Soon after, under the direction of Bill Baker, Gregg became the drummer of the Warren Mott High School Jazz band.
 With Bill’s recommendation, Gregg got to play with many professional groups in the area, including The Brookside Jazz Band, The Austin/Moro Band, and a progressive big band called Concertjazz.
+Gregg also played in a great Detroit local family singing group and band called the Sharette Family.

 The following year, Gregg and Matt started Grand Circus Park, named after a park in downtown Detroit.
 This band featured their high school friends — Brian Biggs on guitar, Doug Burns on lead vocals, Sante Bologna on keyboards, Rick Kastruba on trumpet, Burt Snover on trombone, and Eric Kott on saxophone.
 Grand Circus Park started as a band that primarily played tunes by one of their favorite bands, Chicago (formerly Chicago Transit Authority).
 The band even had the same exact instrumentation!
 They originally named their group Chicago 2…but changed the name after realizing more creativity was needed.